-Roosevelt Island is a great NYC Engagement Photos Location because it’s very relaxed and quiet!
+Roosevelt Island has lots of great NYC engagement photo locations and is very relaxed and quiet!
 With few cars and people around (all day, too!) it’s very easy to get photos without many distractions in the background!
 It’s a beautiful place to walk, explore, and find moments for photography!
-Check out the full blog post with these Roosevelt Island engagement photos here!
+Check out the full blog post with these Roosevelt Island engagement photos!

 The southern end of Roosevelt Island has a large hill which gives you the perfect view of the Manhattan skyline!
 It’s even better at night since all of the lights of the city turn into bokeh in the background of your image, which gives a really neat and vintage vibe!

 The tram is a must!
 It’s the same cost as a regular subway ride ($2.75 currently) and is just another awesome way to experience Roosevelt Island, while getting a super unique perspective on Manhattan!

 Summit One Vanderbilt is NYC’s newest observation deck, and the third highest at 1,020 feet!
 What makes it so special is the many different experiences offered on the three floors!
 On the first floor (Air: Transcendence 1) you’re surrounded by mirrors on the floor, ceiling, and rear wall, with 270 degrees of windows looking South (towards downtown Manhattan), East, and West (both towards opposite sides of midtown).
 You’ll have the most unique background ever as everything is constantly changing as people move around!
 Tickets are $39 each and you’ll definitely want to buy them ahead of time as slots can sell out!
 Check out more Summit One Vanderbilt Engagement Photos!